njlent/ComfyUI_Automation/README.md

 #### 🔂 Image Batch Repeater
 *Category: `Automation/Video`*
 The core assembly node for images.
 It takes a batch of content images and repeats each one according to a list of frame counts from `SRT Scene Generator`.
+This node is heavily memory-optimized to pre-allocate one single block of memory, allowing for the creation of very long video timelines without crashing.

 #### 🔂 Mask Batch Repeater
 *Category: `Automation/Video`*
 The dedicated assembly node for masks.
 Use this in parallel with the `Image Batch Repeater` to create a synchronized mask timeline.
+This node uses the same memory-efficient logic as the `Image Batch Repeater`.

 #### 🔊 Audio Reactive Paster
 *Category: `Automation/Video`*